torchbox/torchbox-frontend/README.md

   ## Redirects

   There are some redirects set up on the live site which set the home page according to your location.
 On the staging site and on a local build these will not be present, so on these builds the root of the site (or clicking on the torcbox logo in the main navigation) will give a 404.

+ ## GraphQL queries are repeated

+ Note that all GraphQL queries are repeated - for the front-end build and for the preview for the wagtail CMS admin area.
+If you make a change to a query, please make sure it is made for both queries.